ktorio/ktor-samples/structured-logging/README.md

 # Structured Logging

-Application showing how to do structured logging.
+An application showing how to do structured [logging](https://ktor.io/docs/logging.html).

 ## Running